 The Ascent Of Women

-For midlife women interested in history, The Ascent of Women is a four-part documentary on Netflix and YouTube which portrays varying roles of women throughout 10,000 years of history.
+For midlife women interested in history, The Ascent of Women is a four-part documentary on Netflix and YouTube that portrays varying roles of women throughout 10,000 years of history.
 It is a fascinating series hosted by Dr Amanda Foreman in which she travels the world exploring the constantly changing roles of women in different cultures.
 She begins her journey in Anatolia, Turkey visiting one of the first known civilizations.
 It appears that the Catalhoyuk civilization knew no gender roles or divisions and shared equally in all things (family, work and food).
 She then proceeds to Egypt to reflect on 2300 BC when women began to lose power and equality.
 She moves through Vietnam, China and Japan showcasing the strong women that fought against an ever-growing backdrop of patriarchy.
 She describes the roles of women in early Christianity as either pure and virginal or evil and temptress.
 In her last episode, she reflects on the growth of feminism, the suffrage movement, reproductive rights and women as leaders in our modern world.
 This documentary is one of the most comprehensive portrayals of women in history.

 The next recommendation comes on the heels of the 100th Anniversary of the 19th Amendments which gives women the right to vote.
 Suffragette is a 2015 film now on Netflix.
-It takes place in early 1900’s London as a young woman (portrayed by Carey Mulligan) steps out of her predetermined life as a wife, mother and worker in a laundry facility to join the suffrage movement and fight for women’s right to vote.
+It takes place in early 1900’s London as a young woman (portrayed by Carey Mulligan) steps out of her predetermined life as a wife, mother and worker in a laundry facility to join the suffrage movement and fight for women’s rights to vote.
 Meryl Streep is Mrs Pankhurst who advocates the need for radical action and is willing to face prison to give women the right to vote.
 At a pivotal point in the movie, Mrs Pinkhurst gives a poignant speech stating in part “Never underestimate the power we women have to define our own destinies.
 We do not want to be lawbreakers, we want to be lawmakers.”
 The film takes on even more meaning today.

 Grace & Frankie

 A lighter option would be Grace & Frankie, an American Netflix series that is set to film its last Season (7) in 2021.
 Jane Fonda (Grace) and Lily Tomlin (Frankie) characters are polar opposites reminiscent of the Odd Couple.
 Grace is a retired executive and Frankie is a hippie and the show starts with their husbands announcing that they are in love and are leaving the ladies for each other.
-This sets off a chain of events which result in Grace and Frankie living together and comedy ensues.
+This sets off a chain of events that result in Grace and Frankie living together and comedy ensues.
 They learn to lean on each other as they navigate dating, health, business and family dynamics.
 The show is relatable, delightful and a great binge series.

 Big Little Lies